How to use Reverse Osmosis for Maple Syrup

 Reverse Osmosis Options for Backyard Syrup Makers

-Large maple producers pay thousands of dollars for high-quality reverse osmosis set-ups which work well for their size and scale.
-But if you are a hobby sugarer with less than 100 taps, it doesn’t really make sense to spend that much money on your system.
+Large maple producers pay thousands of dollars for high-quality reverse osmosis set-ups that work well for their size and scale.
+But spending that much money on your system doesn’t make sense if you are a hobby sugarer with less than 100 taps.
 Luckily, there are other options for obtaining a reserve osmosis set-up.

-A pre-made RO system like the Sugar Cube can cost up to $500, but if you are going to use it over the course of many years, you’ll save that much in firewood and your time to make it worth it.
-Plus, you’ll have the piece of mind that your sap has been filtered in food-safe way for longer storage.
+A pre-made RO system like the Sugar Cube can cost up to $500, but if you are going to use it over many years, you’ll save that much in firewood and your time to make it worth it.
+Plus, you’ll have the peace of mind that your sap has been filtered in a food-safe way for longer storage.

 Watch our process using the Sugar Cube Reverse Osmosis system on 13 gallons of sap.

-Likewise, as much as we love sitting outside by the evaporator with friends, there comes a point where 18 hours of boiling each weekend can feel cumbersome; getting to syrup faster is not a bad thing.
-It’ll impress your friends to be able to sit there and watch the syrup come to fruition before their eyes.
+Likewise, as much as we love sitting outside by the evaporator with friends, there comes the point where 18 hours of boiling each weekend can feel cumbersome; getting syrup faster is not a bad thing.
+It’ll impress your friends to sit there and watch the syrup come to fruition before their eyes.

 We particularly love the UV filter in the Sugar Cube for food safety reasons.
 We don’t often have time to boil more than once a week.
 Knowing our sap has been filtered and is safe to use for longer helps us feel better about waiting until the weekend to boil.
 For that reason, it actually makes more sense for a backyard operation.